plivermore/AH-RJMCMC1/readme.md

 sigma\_birth: the standard deviation in intensity when a new vertex is born

-sigma\_age: the standard deviation in age when proposing an alteration in the sample ages
+sigma\_age: the standard deviation in age when proposing an alteration in the sample ages.

+Default: the age perturbation (which is the same for all samples).
+If negative, interpreted as a fraction of the given age uncertainty

 ### Age_frac: fraction of ages to change in a proposal
 (defined as the parameter beta in the manuscript referenced above).